codeafix/orgnetsim/README.md

 [srvr](srvr/README.md) The organisation network simulator web server

+[web](web.README.md) A REACT based front-end for the simulator

 ## Command line utility

 [orgnetsim](orgnetsim/README.md) A command line utility for parsing lists and creating networks

 ## TODOs
 - [X] Integrate into a web service
-- [ ] Add web UI for orgnetsim application
+- [X] Add web UI for orgnetsim application
 - [ ] Create a network visualiser using D3